theupdateframework/taps/tapXX.md

   * it may reveal to a repository that a client is initializing.
 This could be alleviated by a client trying to first fetch the backstop metadata from a local store.
-    * A repository may accidentally remove old metadata.
+    * A repository may remove old metadata, either accidentally or as part of a garbage collection process.
     * A specific Snapshot metadata cannot be fetched from a repository with inconsistent snapshots.
 * By just checking the backstop version, it’s possible an attacker that has